Ziffixture/Roblox/FolderPerFeature.md

 <section id="introduction"><h1 style="border: none">Introduction</h1></section>

-Folder-per-feature an architecture that aims to compartmentalize game features.
-Each system is implemented under a folder titled after the system.
+Folder-per-feature is an architectural pattern that aims to compartmentalize game features.
+Each system is organized within a folder named after the feature it represents.
-Systems are implemented using the service/controller pattern, a pattern that creates server-sided APIs and client-sided APIs.
-Shared APIs can exist within this architecture.
+Systems are implemented using the service/controller pattern, which defines separate APIs for server and client functionality.
+Shared APIs can also exist within this architecture.

-Each feature is initialized by a **single** `Script` or `LocalScript`, depending on which end of the network the feature implementation puts focus on.
-These scripts are not always
+Each feature is initialized by a single Script or LocalScript, depending on whether the feature is focused on server-side or client-side logic.
-**necessary**, as their primary purpose is describe the feature's explicit involvement in the codebase, should the feature be not solely used elsewhere.
+These scripts are not always necessary; their primary purpose is to make the feature’s presence explicit in the codebase when it is not exclusively used elsewhere.

 <section id="server-sided-implementation"><h2 style="border: none">Server-sided implementation</h2></section>